intuit/QuickBooks-V3-PHP-SDK/README.md

 ~~~

 ### OAuth 2.0 Refresh Token
 To get a refresh Token, you will use the OAuth2LoginHelper Object from $dataService to make refreshToken() function call.
-See https://github.com/intuit/QuickBooks-V3-PHP-SDK/blob/master/src/_Samples/refreshTokenSample.php as an example.
-The core part is listed below:
+You can find the example at https://github.com/intuit/QuickBooks-V3-PHP-SDK/blob/master/src/_Samples/refreshTokenSample.php.
+The core function is listed below:
 ~~~php
 $OAuth2LoginHelper = $dataService->getOAuth2LoginHelper();
 $accessToken = $OAuth2LoginHelper->refreshToken();